Hugh-UC/IRS_Lab_Shell/README.md

 ## Debugging

+### GHCR Pull Denial &nbsp; | &nbsp; response: denied

-### Error response from daemon: Head "https://ghcr.io/v2/... denied: denied
+`Error response from daemon: Head "https://ghcr.io/v2/... denied: denied`

-If this issue occurs when trying to use `docker compose pull`, use the following command to clear any credentials for `ghcr.io`:
+If you have received a similar error message when trying to use `docker compose pull`, use the following command to clear any credentials for `ghcr.io`:

 Enter the lab docker folder
 ```sh